 Elm and Ash, both big broadleaved trees that produce big woodgrain in boards.

 One of these beautiful timbers is robust and tough and one is too sweet and gentle for it’s own good.
-Guess which?
+Guess which is which?

 Botanically speaking our Fraxinus excelsior & Ulnus glabra trees and timber have much in common.